Erelzi Prefilled Syringe

 Using Erelzi Prefilled Syringe may increase your risk of developing certain types of cancer, including lymphoma.
 Ask your doctor about your specific risk.

-You should not use Erelzi Prefilled Syringe if you are allergic to it, or if you have a severe infection such as sepsis (infection of the blood).
+You should not use Erelzi Prefilled Syringe if you are allergic to it, or if you have a severe infection such as sepsis (infection throughout your body).